cbolz/summit-fy19/ansible-and-cloudforms-better-together/lab/index.md

     ![navigate to My Services](../../common/img/navigate-to-my-services.png)

-1. Every time a user places an order a object under "My Services" gets created.
+1. Every time a user places an order a object under "My Services" is created.
 You should see one tile labeled "Install Package"

     ![My Service Install Package](../../common/img/my-services-installpackage-tile.png)